Raven-Symoné: 2008–2011: Raven-Symoné and State of Georgia

+In 2008, The Cheetah Girls: One World began production.
+Raven-Symoné did not reprise her role as Galleria Garibaldi in the final film of The Cheetah Girls series, The Cheetah Girls: One World.
+While initial reports suggested that scheduling conflicts with her film College Road Trip and reported on-set tensions were to blame, Symoné later disclosed that her decision was primarily driven by feelings of being "excluded" and "ostracized" during the production of The Cheetah Girls 2.
+Her fourth studio album, Raven-Symoné, was released on April 29, 2008.
+The album debuted at No. 159 on Billboards Top 200.
+The album was Raven-Symoné's final album release under Hollywood Records as she did not renew her contract with the label.
+To promote the album, she announced her intentions to headline her first all-arena tour, "The Pajama Party Tour," in Spring 2008, however, the tour was postponed to the summer under a new name.

 In 2008, she starred as Melanie Porter in the comedy College Road Trip alongside Martin Lawrence.
-Her character, a 17 year old girl, is eager to go to college and plans an all girls road trip with her friends until her overbearing police chief father, James Porter (Martin Lawrence) insists on taking her turning her dream trip into a nightmare with crazy adventures along the way.
-In its opening weekend, the film grossed approximately $14 million in 2,706 theaters in the United States and Canada, ranking as the No. 2 film at box office.
-It went on to gross more than $60 million worldwide.
+The movie went on to gross more than $60 million worldwide.
 From 2008 to 2015, she provided the voice of the character Iridessa, the light-fairy, as a part of the Disney Fairies franchise and direct-to-DVD Tinker Bell film series.
 She appeared in Chris Rock's 2009 documentary Good Hair.
 In late 2008, Raven-Symoné announced that she would return to the studio to record her next album.

 In 2010, Raven-Symoné starred alongside Joanna Garcia in an ABC Family film titled Revenge of the Bridesmaids.
-Raven plays Abigail Scanlan while Garcia portrayed Parker, two childhood best friends who thwart to sabotage their ex friend’s wedding so that true love can prevail.
+Raven plays Abigail Scanlan while Garcia portrayed Parker, two childhood best friends who thwart to sabotage their ex friend's wedding so that true love can prevail.
 She also made a guest appearance on the Disney Channel Original Series Sonny with a Chance alongside Demi Lovato.
 She portrayed the character Amber Algoode, the president of Chad Dylan Cooper's fan club.
 She was a guest performer for the December 9th performance of Debbie Allen's dance-theater piece, The Hot Chocolate Nutcracker, at UCLA's Royce Hall.
 They would later televise the play in 2014 on BET and she would continue to perform in the play until 2019.

 In 2011, Raven-Symoné starred as the main character of ABC Family's comedy State of Georgia.
 The series premiered in June 2011, marking this her first series in four years.
 The 12-episode season concluded on August 17, 2011 and ABC Family cancelled the show on September 16, 2011.
 Throughout 2011, Raven-Symoné had been working on her fifth studio album, but in March 2012, she confirmed that the album was canceled, saying that she "couldn't quite get it together" and that the music she had been working on "wasn't going to be something sellable."